vmware-archive/hillview/docs/userManual.md

 * The count of rows values that have a missing value for the X axis is shown at the bottom.

-* For each bucket a transparent rectangle with is used for the missing data.
+* For each bucket a transparent rectangle is used for the missing data.
 The following image shows a 2D histogram where some buckets contain missing data.